MihirBafna/dynaprot/experiments/rebuttal.md

 4. In Figure 1, what are the axes measuring?
 (Numerical units, interpretation of values)

 Thank you for pointing this out.
 Figure 1 is intended as a conceptual illustration rather than a quantitative plot to motivate the landscape of current dynamics prediction methods.
 While DynaProt may output less detailed information than full-blown molecular dynamics simulations, we show that its readouts (marginal/joint Gaussians and ensemble approximations) are still highly useful due to its extreme speed.
-To clarify: the vertical axis represents the richness or density of dynamics information the method provides, and the horizontal axis represents relative inference speed.
+To clarify: the vertical axis represents the richness or density of dynamics information the method provides, and the horizontal axis represents how fast each method is relative to another.

 ### Reviewer 3 (J7z4)